ariadne-cps/website/content/installation.md

 Homebrew packages: `cmake git mpfr cairo gnuplot` and `gcc@10` if using GCC.

-For Cairo support, you may need to set up a permanent variable for the path of pkgconfig by adding the following line in your `~\.bash_profile`:
+For Cairo support, you may need to set up a permanent variable for the path of pkgconfig by adding the following line in your `~/.bash_profile`:

 ```
 export PKG_CONFIG_PATH=/usr/local/opt/libffi/lib/pkgconfig